 - You’re not automatically going to land a job when you join this program.
 It will take a lot of effort and when you’re just starting out you’re only going to have a shot at the simple jobs that pay next to nothing and require no experience.

-- Social Media freelance jobs are competitive.
+- Social Media freelance can be competitive.
 There’s a lot of people out there that have solid reputations in the freelance industry and have backed themselves with rich portfolios and testimonials.
 These are the type of people that companies with real money to spend will hire, not the type of people that join a site like Paid Social Media Jobs.

 - You can find freelance social media projects on entirely free job posting boards without paying for access to anything.